darriousliu/PiPixiv/.github/README-en.md

 * Log in using a Pixiv account.
 * Homepage recommended illustrations.
 * Search illustrations and sort by popularity, latest, etc.
+* View rankings (Daily, Weekly, Monthly, etc.).
 * Bookmark illustrations/Follow artists.
+* View browsing history.
 * View illustration details and recommended illustrations.
-* Long press on an image to download the original illustration.
+* Long press on an image to download the original illustration or GIF.
+* App settings (Language, Network, Feature Switch, etc.).
+* Deep link support.
+* Block illustrations and users.

 ### To-do List

 * **Features and PRs are welcome**
 * More...

-### v1.1.0

-- [x] Refactor the network layer, replacing OkHttp with Ktor
-- [x] Refactor datastore to MMKV
-- [x] Refactor some global states into a singleton pattern for code simplification and easier dependency injection
-- [x] Adapt new navigation
-- [x] Settings page
-- [x] Favourites page
-- [x] Followed page
-- [x] History page
-- [x] Translation
-- [x] Deep link support (open from https://www.pixiv.net/illust/xxxxxx)

 </div>